 Step 2: Download or copy the content onto your device

 If you don't have enough internal storage, consider using a modern microSD card, an external hard drive, or thumb drive.
 For larger archives (greater than 2GB) on older devices, it is possible that an archive might not be supported if your storage is formatted using a FAT filesystem (NB exFAT is fine).
 See Downloading large archives below for a solution.

 Go to the "Configure" menu and select your archive, or select the folder containing your ZIM archives if you are offered that option.
-You can also drag and drop the archive file into the the open app (if you have a split file, be sure to drag all parts).
+You can also drag and drop the file into the the open app (if you have a split file, be sure to drag all parts).

 Step 4: Enjoy your offline content!

 Title and full-text search usage

 Title search matches the start of an article title, so if you search for 'France' you will get 'France (country)', 'France (disambiguation)', 'France (film)', etc. This kind of search tries to be case-insensitive, but the number of case variants tried is necessarily limited.
 If not enough results are returned, you can increase the maximum number of search results using the slider in Configuration.

 Alphabetical search: If you type a letter of the alphabet in the search box (upper case may be most useful), it will show an alphabetical list of articles starting with that letter.
 This is useful for ZIM archives that have descriptive rather than semantic titles (e.g. TED Talks).
 You can also display a list of all titles (up to the limit set in Configuration) simply by clicking the search button without typing anything.